zzhangjii/learning-library/workshops/adwc-trialcampaigns/LabGuide100.md

 ## Connecting to ADWC

+### **STEP 3: Sign in to the Service Console**

-- As ADWC only accepts secure connections to the database, you need to download a wallet file containing your credentials first.
+Note: As ADWC only accepts secure connections to the database, you need to download a wallet file containing your credentials first.
 The wallet is downloaded from the ADWC service console.

-### **STEP 3: Sign in to the Service Console**

 -   In the Instances page find your database and click **Service Console** in the actions menu.